Gamma vs Scribe: Which is Better in 2026?

 Choose Gamma if you need:

-- ✓ Creating quick presentations from ideas
+- ✓ Creating quick pitch decks or business proposals

 Choose Scribe if you need:

-- ✓ Documenting software procedures
+- ✓ Documenting software workflows and standard operating procedures (SOPs)

-- ✓ Creating onboarding tutorials
+- ✓ Creating customer-facing tutorials for product features

 Switching Between Them